whatwg/meta/CONTRIBUTING.md

 ## Getting started

-Please ensure you can sign the [Contributor and Workstream Participant Agreement](https://participate.whatwg.org/agreement).
+Please ensure you, or your employer if you work in the field of web technologies, can sign the [Contributor and Workstream Participant Agreement](https://participate.whatwg.org/agreement).

 If this is your first time contributing to the WHATWG standards, check out the global list of [good first issues](https://github.com/search?q=is%3Aopen+label%3A%22good+first+issue%22+user%3Awhatwg&type=Issues) and find one you want to work on.
 You should comment in the thread to let others know you will be working on the issue.
 This is a great time to ask any questions that you may have.